-In 2022, the largest client represented 9.6% of revenues.
-This total volume of business corresponds to multiple deals concluded between different autonomous decision centers and several NEURONES business entities.
+In 2023, the Group's largest client represented 8.8% of revenues.
+This total volume of business corresponds to several deals concluded between different autonomous decision centers and several NEURONES business entities.

-In France, with a client base consisting of large companies or midcaps presenting a lower than average risk, the Group self-insures its receivables.
+In France, with a client base consisting of large companies or midcaps that represent a lower than average risk, the Group self-insures its receivables.
 Only the training entity, which works with a large number of clients of various sizes, has subscribed to a databank on company solvency.

-French entities have carried out one-off orders with clients located abroad (Morocco, Algeria, West Africa, etc.).
+In the past, French entities have carried out occasional orders with clients located abroad (Morocco, Algeria, West Africa, etc.).
 In one or two cases, the procedure providing for either advance payment or at least export credit insurance was not complied with.
 To date, there have been no losses.